WallGo investigates: Theoretical uncertainties in the bubble wall velocity: Boltzmann equation

 It has long been appreciated that describing the behaviour of a scalar field undergoing a phase transition requires taking into consideration thermal effects, most prominently on the thermal mass of the field, i.e. the static screening mass~\cite{Arnold:1992rz,Kajantie:1995dw}.
 Similarly to the scalar field, the masses of the particles obtain corrections from the thermal medium.
 The thermally corrected mass affects the dynamics of the particles and hence should appear, at least at some order, in the Boltzmann equation describing these particles.
 Below, we will show that the thermal corrections to particle masses can be quite important to the wall velocity.

 The derivation of the Boltzmann equation from e.g.\ the Kadanoff-Baym equations requires the so-called quasi particle approximation.
 References~\cite{Jeon:1994if, Blaizot:2001nr} demonstrated for a real scalar and for hot QCD that this approximation fixes the particles on shell with their mass given by the {\em asymptotic} masses, and not the vacuum masses, \footnote{ The name \emph{asymptotic mass} stems from the fact that it corresponds to the mass of an on-shell particle in the limit of infinite three-momentum. } in contrast to the usual assumption in wall velocity computations.
-At leading order, the thermal part of the asymptotic masses can be obtained from the usual static screening masses by dividing the static thermal correction to the mass squared for gauge fields by two and by doubling it for fermionic fields.
+At leading order, the thermal part of the asymptotic masses can be obtained from the usual static screening masses as half of (double) the static thermal correction to the mass squared for gauge (fermion) fields.
 For scalar fields, the two masses coincide, which is important for stability of the system as we will discuss in sec.~\ref{sec:negativeMassSquared}.
-In this section, we refer to the \emph{full} asymptotic mass, which also includes the field-dependent mass.
-This is in contrast to the \emph{symmetric phase} asymptotic masses appearing in the scattering matrix elements.
 Beyond leading order, further perturbative and non-perturbative corrections to the asymptotic masses are generated, as in QCD, for example~\cite{Ghiglieri:2023ies,Ghiglieri:2021bom}.

+In this section, we refer to the \emph{full} asymptotic mass, which includes both the field-dependent mass and the leading thermal correction.
+The linearised collision term is computed as in the other parts of the paper.
+Hence, this asymptotic mass is different to the \emph{symmetric phase} asymptotic masses appearing in the scattering matrix elements.
+Also, the external particles in the collisions have been assumed to be ultrarelativistic.
+The comparison between the asymptotic mass and vacuum mass is made in the force term of the Liouville operator and the source term of the off-equilibrium particles.
+In the other parts of this work, we have followed the conventions in the literature, and used vacuum masses in the Liouville operator and the source term.